smarter-project/hydra/README.md

 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/hydra)](https://artifacthub.io/packages/search?repo=hydra)

-Hydra creates an isolated environment to run containers.
-A single VM is created wiorh containerd and csi-grpc-proxy enabling access to containerd via a TCP connection.;
+Hydra provides an isolated environment to run containers.
+The isolated containers run in a single VMi managed by an instance of containerd and csi-grpc-proxy. csi-grpc-proxy enable access to containerd via a TCP connection.
+It also provides a way to install crismux that enables kubelet to talk to multiple containerd instances.
+Each containerd is responsible for a runtime class in kubernetes.

-Hydra is composed by isolated-vm and add-crismux.
-The first creates a vm.
-The start-vm.sh can be used stand-alone, inside docker container or run as a helm chart.
-The second installs crismux enabling a single kubelet to talk to multiple containerd instances.
+Hydra is composed by two separate modules: isolated-vm and add-crismux.
+Isolated-vm starts a VM with desired properties.
+Isolated-vm can be used as stand-alone by directly running start-vm.sh script on MacOS/Linux, as docker container or run using a helm chart.
+The second module install crismux in a k3s/k8s installation.
+It also installs a "nelly" runtime class.
+This runtime class will direct kubelet to use the isolated VM to run the container instead of running it on the host.

-Isolated-vm VM utilizes KVM or HVF acceleration if possible.
+Isolated-vm VM utilizes KVM or HVF acceleration if avilable.
 The scripts run under MacOS, Linux, docker and k3s.

 # Requirements